theupdateframework/taps/tap8.md

 key, and rotate these keys in and out without going through the delegator.

-## Clarify root key rotation
+## Root key rotation

+TAP 8 provides a methodology for key rotations for roles other than root, leaving the root rotation mechanism in place.

+Root key rotation cannot use the TAP 8 rotation mechanism to establish a trusted key.
 The different root metadata versions build a chain of trust, where if the initial root is trusted (TOFU or by being distributed over a trusted channel), following the chain of key rotations leads to verified keys for the current root metadata.
+The root metadata contains additional information, like the spec-version that needs to be seen for each version of the file.
 This means that even if the keys are not changed, a client must download every version of the root metadata in order to follow the chain of delegations.
-The root metadata contains additional information, like the spec-version that needs to be seen for each version of the file.

-TAP 8 provides a methodology for key rotations for other roles as well.

 ## Auto-rotation timestamp role